k3yss/12ft-ext/README.md

 # 12ft-ext

-An extension to convert the functionality of the website [12ft.io](https://12ft.io/)
+An firefox extension to convert the functionality of the website [12ft.io](https://12ft.io/)